inkstitch/inkstitch/collections/_docs/ru/004-001-commands.md

 Defines the (1) starting or (2) ending point for satin auto route columns.
 Run "[Auto-route Satin Column...](/docs/satin-tools/#auto-route-satin-columns)" afterwards.
 Use only one starting and one ending point per auto-route operation.

+## Display Hide Object Commands

+This is part of an upcoming Ink/Stitch version and not available in Ink/Stitch v2.1.2 {: .notice--warning }

+Toggle visibility of object commands.
+Commands will still be functional when hidden.

+`Extensions > Ink/Stitch > Commands > View > Display|Hide Object Commands`

+## Scale Command Symbols

+This is part of an upcoming Ink/Stitch version and not available in Ink/Stitch v2.1.2 {: .notice--warning }

+Set the size of command symbols in the entire document: `Extensions > Ink/Stitch > Commands > View > Scale Command Symbols...`

+Use live preview to see the effect while scaling.